JonathanWilbur/asn1-ts/README.md

 - [ ] Serverless Functions
   - [ ] `ValidateSize`
   - [ ] `ValidateRange`
+  - [ ] A function to encode almost every type.
+  - [ ] A function to decode almost every type.
   - [ ] All things relating to JSON Encoding Rules.

 ## See Also